miniflux/website/content/docs/docker.md

   docker.io/miniflux/miniflux:latest
 ```

-Running the command above will run the migrations and sets up a new admin account with the chosen username and password.
+The command above will run the migrations and set up a new admin account with the chosen username and password.

-Once the container is started, you should be able to access the application on the exposed port which is port 80 in this example.
+Once the container is started, you should be able to access the application on the exposed port, which is port 80 in this example.

 <h2 id="docker-compose">Docker Compose <a class="anchor" href="#docker-compose" title="Permalink">¶</a></h2>